efrencd/OBS-Overlay/README.md

 - The control UI dynamically hides the connection inputs while connected, but you can still reconnect or change URLs manually.
 - All animations and fading happen purely in CSS/JS so the OBS source stays lightweight.
 - Sounds play alongside the overlay text only when specified; the quick-sound buttons deliberately send payloads with empty text so the lower-third stays hidden.
+- All included sound effects (applause1-3, laugh1-3) were sourced from Pixabay.